Degree Type: Associate Degree

 The Associate of General Studies Degree program is designed to meet the needs of almost every student on campus.
 While certain courses are required of everyone, a broad range of areas of concentration and electives allows the student to design a degree plan that matches individual career and educational objectives.
 This includes students interested in the humanities, the sciences, business, or even certain technical fields.
 The degree will serve as a foundation for further study for those students who desire to pursue a baccalaureate degree.

 The general studies curriculum allows the student a wide choice of subjects.
-Areas of concentration include: business, behavioral sciences, humanities and science and technology.
+Areas of concentration in AHSSE include: behavioral sciences, humanities, general education, speech pathology, and health and physical education.
 The degree plan must be developed by the student and a faculty advisor.
-The plan should be filed with the Registrar‟s Office no later than the end of the subsequent semester after declaring a general studies major.